abhayMore/Barnsley-Fern/README.md

 >0.07% <br/>

 #### FURTHER ADDITIONS
-- [ ] Reset/Draw again button to generate the fern
+- [ ] Reset/Draw again operation to generate the fern again.
-- [ ] Change color gradiently
+- [ ] Change color gradiently.
+- [ ] Variable change in equations' coefficient.
+(To have different shape of the fern)
+- [ ] Add UI buttons.
+	- [ ] Color Gradient Button.
+(Change back & forth from green to rainbow)
+	- [ ] Add Stop/Start Button to stop iterations. (optional)
-- [ ] Scrollbar for changing equations' coefficient
+	- [ ] Scrollbar wheel for the variable change in the eqns cooeficient.
+		- [ ] Four scrollbar for 4 equations.